NERC-CEH/nanofase/doc/batch.md

 ```

 *Note that the first batch simulation file provided in the batch run file is actually ignored in favour of the normal config file provided as a command line argument.*

+## Data considerations

+To enable compatibility between simulations in the batch run, it is important that the geographical setup for each data file is identical, otherwise the model will fail.
+In brief, this means that spatial data must be for the same geographical region and have the same grid resolution and coordinate reference system.
+The temporal period of each simulation *can change* between simulation, and this is specified in the inidividual simulation batch config file.